 Keep scheduled appointments

 For many of our patients, it is important to keep your appointments, especially if you have a chronic condition, like diabetes, asthma, and heart disease.
 Your provider will call or notify you through MyWVUChart if we need to reschedule your appointment.
-Read about the no-visitor policy implemented in all of our clinics and hospitals.

 We’d like to remind everyone who plans to visit any of our facilities for an in-person, outpatient clinic appointment (or for an inpatient procedure or surgery) to please come prepared with your own face mask whenever possible.
-Learn about the CDC recommendations for effective face coverings.
+Learn about CDC recommendations for effective face coverings.

 Consider a virtual visit